Mary Robinson Climate Justice Award 2019 (Fully-funded to attend One Young World Summit 2019 in London, UK)

-Applications are open for the Mary Robinson Climate Justice Award 2018.
-For the third year running One Young World is teaming up with Mary Robinson Foundation to support young leaders behind innovative and impactful climate justice initiatives that are preserving the earth for future generations.
+Applications are open for the Mary Robinson Climate Justice Award 2019.
+For the fourth year running One Young World is teaming up with Mary Robinson to support young leaders behind innovative and impactful climate justice initiatives that are preserving the earth for future generations.

-If you are leading a climate justice project within your community or organisation you can apply for the Mary Robinson Climate Justice Award today for the chance to win.
+If you are leading a climate justice project within your community or organisation you can apply for the Mary Robinson Climate Justice Award today.

 - A £5,000 grant to support or launch your project.